Gunnislake: St. Annes, Gunnislake

 The land was bought on 29 January 1879.
 The total cost of the building was £2,400 of which the Duke of Bedford gave £500 and the Church building society gave £200.
 The foundations stone of the church were laid by the Dowager Countess of Mount Edgcumbe, at 3pm on Tuesday, 30 September 1879.
 The building was designed by Mr J Piers St Aubyn and was consecrated by Edward Benson, the Bishop of Truro in 1880.
 It was dedicated to St. Anne because of an ancient local Holy Well, close by the site of the church.
-The Church seats up to 225 worshippers In 1918 Gunnislake appealed to become its own separate parish, but fail to raise the necessary funds.
+The Church seats up to 225 worshippers In 1918 Gunnislake appealed to become its own separate parish, but failed to raise the necessary funds.

 Sports and leisure

 Gunnislake Football Team

-Gunnislake has a non-league football club, playing in the Duchy League; at the Premier Level of Cornish Football.
+Gunnislake has a non-league football club, playing in the Duchy League, at the Premier Level of Cornish Football.
 Their home ground was at Gunnislake pitches, which is on the banks of the River Tamar, until the club moved to Butts Meadow near to Calstock.
 On the east boundary of pitch is the remains of the East Cornwall Mineral Railway.

+Cornish wrestling

+Cornish wrestling tournaments, for prizes, were held in Gunnislake, for example as part of the Gunnislake Fair and Cattle Show.
+Venues for matches included the Tavistock Inn.

+W Littlejohn, originally from Gunnislake and weighing 220 lbs, known as 'tiny', was heavyweight champion of the Transvaal in 1910.